01. What Are TTFields?

 The cost of TTFields treatment can vary based on a patient’s care location and insurance status.
 Participation in a TTFields clinical trial may help reduce out-of-pocket costs.

 The TTFields device manufacturer, Novocure, may help some patients with treatment costs.
 Currently, Novocure determines cost based upon the patient’s income and insurance coverage.
 Patients concerned about TTFields treatment cost should discuss it with their care teams.
-The team can discuss payment options and may be able to suggest more cost-friendly, but still effective treatments.
+The team can discuss payment options.
+They may also be able to suggest more cost-friendly, but still effective treatments.

 06. Where to Find TTFields